NVIDIA/deepops/docs/slurm-cluster/slurm-usage.md

 During interactive mode, the resource is being reserved for use until the prompt is exited (as shown above).
 Commands can be run in succession.

+> Note: before starting an interactive session with srun it may be helpful to create a session on the login node with a tool like tmux or `screen`.
+This will prevent a user from losing interactive jobs if there is a network outage or the terminal is closed.

 ## More Advanced Use

 ### Run a batch job